w3c-fedid/FedCM/explorations/HOWTO-chrome.md

 the token request fails.
 The `error` field is used to customize the flow when an error happens.
 Chrome will show a customized UI with proper error message if the code is "invalid_request", "unauthorized_client", "access_denied", "server_error", or "temporarily_unavailable".
-If a `url` field is provided, Chrome will add an affordance for users to open a new page (e.g., via pop-up window) with that URL to learn more about the error on that page.
+If a `url` field is provided and same-site with the IdP's `configURL`, Chrome will add an affordance for users to open a new page (e.g., via pop-up window) with that URL to learn more about the error on that page.

-### `AccountAutoSelectedFlag` API
+### `IdentityCredentialAutoSelectedFlag` API

-To use the AccountAutoSelectedFlag API:
+To use the IdentityCredentialAutoSelectedFlag API:
-* Enable the experimental feature `FedCmAccountAutoSelectedFlag` in `chrome://flags`.
+* Enable the experimental feature `FedCmIdentityCredentialAutoSelectedFlag` in `chrome://flags`.

 The browser will send a new boolean to represent whether auto re-authentication was triggered such that the account was auto selected by the browser in the flow to both the IdP and the API caller.

-For IdP, the browser will include the boolean `is_account_auto_selected` in the request sent to the id assertion endpoint:
+For IdP, the browser will include `is_identity_credential_auto_selected` in the request sent to the id assersion endpoint:
 ```
 POST /fedcm_assertion_endpoint HTTP/1.1
 Host: idp.example